D0bledore/ShowcaseTZ/TESTING.md

 |  | swahili.html | ![screenshot](documentation/validation/path-to-screenshot.png) | |

 #### HTML Validation Process and Improvements
-As I ran my code through the HTML validator, I was surprised to discover several deviations from standard practices.
+As I ran my code through the html validator, I was surprised to discover several deviations from standard practices.
 However, I view this as a learning opportunity.
 While I'm not yet an expert, I firmly believe that persistence and continuous improvement are key to developing expertise.

 ##### Initial Validation Results